 4. Submit the Documents to the Appropriate Government Agency

 Once you have obtained the original adoption documents and had them notarized, the next step to get an apostille stamp is to submit them to the appropriate government agency.
+Please note that the agency may have specific requirements for documents written in other languages, which could affect the processing of your application.
 Here is a list of steps to guide you:

 Pro-tip: It’s recommended to double-check the requirements and procedures with the government agency responsible for issuing apostille stamps beforehand to ensure a smooth and efficient process.